-EQUALITY for Peace and Democracy (EPD) founded the Provincial Women’s Network (PWN) to ensure that women can be active agents of change in the processes of peace, reconciliation, reintegration and transition, rather than being treated as passive victims who need protection.
+EQUALITY for Peace and Development (EPD) founded the Provincial Women’s Network (PWN) to ensure that women can be active agents of change in the processes of peace, reconciliation, reintegration and transition, rather than being treated as passive victims who need protection.
 The lack of representation in key Afghan institutions like the High Peace Council, where out of 69 members only 8 members are women, underwrites this need for change.
 The Transition Commission, which was established by the government of Afghanistan to lead and coordinate the transition process, is another institution where women are not represented since they do not even have one senior female member

 These PWN alliances have been established in seven provinces (Kabul, Nangarhar, Balkh, Kandahar, Herat, Kunduz and Bamyan) in collaboration with community elders, religious leaders and other influential members of the community.
 PWN’s organize a variety of activities including film screenings about women’s participation and meetings with community activists.